earowang/mists/README.md

 #> 3 LGA              [138]             [0]           [670]
 ```

-## Range plots and extended spinograms
+## Range plots and extended spinoplots

 How are those missings distributed and associated with
 others?